saeyslab/synthspot/vignettes/generate_syn_data.md

     ‘artificial\_diverse\_overlap’ dataset type, but now some random input scRNAseq cell types will be left out, and thus not used to generate synthetic data.
+  - **artificial\_dominant\_rare\_celltype\_diverse**: the same as
+    ‘artificial\_dominant\_celltype\_diverse’, except that the
+    dominant cell type that is present in all regions is much less abundant than other cell types.
+  - **artificial\_regional\_rare\_celltype\_diverse**: the same as
+    ‘artificial\_dominant\_rare\_celltype\_diverse’, except that the
+    rare cell type is now only present in one region instead of all regions.
+  - **artificial\_diverse\_distinct\_missing\_celltype\_sc**: the same
+    as ‘artificial\_diverse\_distinct’ except that we here include information in the `properties_df` about a random cell type that could be removed from the reference scRNAseq dataset later on during integration and evaluation.
+This to simulate a case where integration is done with an incomplete reference.
+Note that you should adapt your integration/evaluation code such that this missing\_celltype can be read by your integration/evaluation function, otherwise this will be the same as ‘artificial\_diverse\_distinct’
+  - **artificial\_diverse\_overlap\_missing\_celltype\_sc**: the same as
+    ‘artificial\_diverse\_distinct\_missing\_celltype\_sc’ but now based
+    on the ‘artificial\_diverse\_overlap’ basic type.

+Some important notes on these data types:

+The data types indicated with the ‘real\_’ prefix are only possible to use for input scRNAseq datasets that have a regional indication of each cell.
+They could be extra difficult if these regional indicators are not very distinct (and/or accurate).
+They also use the real cell type frequency (= the number of cells of cell type of interest compared to all cells in scRNAseq data)

+The data types `real_missing_celltypes_visium` and `artificial_missing_celltypes_visium` could be considered less realistic since they assume that your visium data will lack cell types that are present in your reference of the scRNAseq data.
+If the visium sample and scRNAseq sample are taken from the same tissue, this won’t occur in practice.

+The data types `artificial_diverse_overlap_missing_celltype_sc` and `artificial_diverse_distinct_missing_celltype_sc` can be used to simulate the use case with an incomplete reference scRNAseq dataset, but only if the integration and evaluation functions are adapted such that they can exploit the additional information offered in the `properties_df` output for these types.
+Note that you can simulate the use case with an incomplete reference scRNAseq dataset as well in other ways.